 What are mortgage points?

-In most cases, one point gets you .25 percent off the mortgage rate and costs the borrower 1 percent of the total mortgage amount.
+Typically, one point means a discount of 0.25 percent from the mortgage rate.
+The borrower pays 1 percent of the total mortgage amount.

 What are discount points?

 Mortgage points come in two flavors: discount points and origination points, McBride says.
 Discount points are prepaid interest and used to “buy down” your interest rate, which can result in “substantial savings” if you have the loan and its lower monthly payments for a long time, he says.